martinrichardson123456/GettingAndCleaningData_Week4_ProgrammingAssignment/Codebook.md

 1) "Subject ID" - The unique identifier given to each of the 30 volunteers

-2) Activity - The type of physical activity the volunteer is participating in for a given observation
+2) Activity - The type of physical activity the volunteer is participating in for a given observation:

-LAYING
+ 1 WALKING,
-SITTING
+ 2 WALKING_UPSTAIRS
-STANDING
+ 3 WALKING_DOWNSTAIRS
-WALKING
+ 4 SITTING
-WALKING_DOWNSTAIRS
+ 5 STANDING
-WALKING_UPSTAIRS
+ 6 LAYING

 3 - 81)